Skip to main content

 Key takeaway

-RSA's security depends entirely on modular arithmetic: without modular reduction, encryption degenerates into simple integer exponentiation, which is trivially reversible by taking an integer root.
-This failure mode arises when the public exponent is small (commonly e=3) and the message is short enough that m^e never exceeds the modulus n.
-Padding schemes like OAEP inflate every message to near the size of n before encryption, ensuring the modular reduction always fires and the ciphertext leaks nothing about the plaintext.
-The same class of small-exponent weakness drives Hastad's broadcast attack, where the same unpadded message encrypted under multiple public keys can be recovered via the Chinese Remainder Theorem.
+RSA's security depends entirely on modular arithmetic.
+Without the reduction, encryption collapses into plain integer exponentiation, which an integer root reverses.
+That happens when the public exponent is small, commonly e=3, and the message is short enough that m^e never exceeds n.
+Padding schemes like OAEP inflate every message to near the size of n first, so the reduction always fires.
+The same small-exponent weakness drives Hastad's broadcast attack, where one unpadded message encrypted under several public keys is recovered via the Chinese Remainder Theorem.

 Related reading